 ACCION International is an innovator in financial access, pioneering many of the best practices and emerging standards in the industry providing a full range of management services, technical assistance and training, as well as investment and governance support to help financial institutions build institutional capacity and financial strength.
-In addition, develop leading products andvservices that bridge the divide between commercial finance institutions and the working poor.
+In addition, ACCION International has created and continues to develop leading products and vservices that bridge the divide between commercial finance institutions and the working poor.
 Their business solutions focus on radically enhancing efficiency and increasing versatility through product and delivery channel diversification.
 ACCION International also provides support in the form of investment to micro finance institutions, helping them to build upon its other services and linking them with commercial banks and capital markets.
 Through equity and quasi-equity investments, as well as loan guarantees, it enables MFIs to strengthen core systems, access innovations, attract deposits, become independent of donor funds and establish financial leverage